We spent the first autumn season in our new home watching more than just leaves fall.

 Doctors described his condition as hypotonia–low muscle tone.
 In other words, his arms and legs were weak and his reflexes were poor.
 Doctor after doctor observed and confirmed these facts, but identifying the cause of it all proved to be far more difficult.

 The only constant for him in those confusing days was his physical therapist who was present and concerned.
 She pushed him and didn’t let him get away with anything, and he worked hard for her.
-As she worked, we chatted: about when all this started and what Emery was like before we relocated; about his arms and legs and the way the change in them shifted something inside of him; about having trouble getting appointments to see specialists; about delays in having tests done; about waiting for results to come in.
+As she worked, we chatted: about when all this started and what Emery was like before we relocated from California to Kansas City; about his arms and legs and the way the change in them shifted something inside of him; about having trouble getting appointments to see specialists; about delays in having tests done; about waiting for results to come in.

 She helped him believe he as strong when every other indication screamed otherwise.